 The apple cap is simply a larger version of the newsboy cap.
 It is divided into 8 panels and finished with a sewn button at the center of the wedges.
 The panels are long and folded under to give a full round slouchy look.
 The wedges can be made of different materials or fabric patterns to give a unique look.
 The bill is small and often snaps to the overextended crown.

-A classical-retro style motorcycle cap.
-Made of high quality and skin friendly materials: woolen cloth crown, leather visor, viscose lining, natural leather sweatband.
-A timeless, elegant and comfortable pattern.
+A classical-retro-style motorcycle cap.
+Made of high quality and skin-friendly materials: woollen cloth crown, leather visor, viscose lining, natural leather sweatband.
+A timeless, elegant, and comfortable pattern.
 It refers to a pattern worn by Marlon Brando in "The Wild One" movie.

-Probably the most popular winter hat style, the beanie is a knitted close fitting cap typically made of wool or cotton created to provide warmth to your head in cold weather.
-Beanie styles vary more and can be adorned with rosettes, pleating, logo embroidery, pom poms, patches or rhinestones.
-Throughout the years many different variants have been created such as boble beanies and the long stocking caps.
-They have a longer crown meant to be too large and hang off the top or side more for style than warmth.
+Probably the most popular winter hat style, the beanie is a knitted close-fitting cap typically made of wool or cotton created to provide warmth to your head in cold weather.
+Beanie styles vary more and can be adorned with rosettes, pleating, logo embroidery, pom poms, patches, or rhinestones.
+Throughout the years, many different variants have been created such as bobble beanies and long stocking caps.
+They have a longer crown meant to be too large and hang off the top or side more for the style than warmth.

 A continuous rib knit gives the beanie a stretch quality for a perfect fit so that it can snuggle your ears and keep them reliably warm.
 The fact that the knitted hat also looks extremely good in doing so is down to the monochrome design, trendy turn-up and peak, which acts as a shield against cheeky snowflakes and protects the eyes from a low sun.